Trump administration sued over decision to rescind billions in health funding

 Already, more than two dozen COVID-related research grants funded by the National Institutes of Health have been cancelled.

-U.S. Centers for Disease Control and Prevention data from March shows that the virus killed 411 people each week on average, even though the federal public health emergency has ended.
+U.S. Centers for Disease Control and Prevention data from March shows that COVID-19 killed 411 people each week on average, even though the federal public health emergency has ended.

-Local and state public health departments are still assessing the impact of the loss of funds.

 This story has been corrected to show that the amount of money that was cut was $11 billion, not $12 billion.